 What is a Checking Account?

-A checking account is a type of bank account used to deposit, withdraw and track spending intended for everyday expenses.
+A checking account is a type of bank account used to deposit, withdraw and track spending.
+These accounts are intended for everyday expenses.

-Let’s look into how a checking account is used and some tips to choose the right one for you.
+Let’s explore how a checking account is used and tips to help you choose the right one for you.

-Most people use their checking accounts for money they plan to spend in the short term, such as to pay utility bills or rent, rather than long-term savings.
-Depending on the checking account, you may be able to access your funds and make transactions in several ways:
+Most people use their checking accounts for money they plan to spend in the short term, such as paying utility bills or rent, rather than for long-term savings.
+Depending on the checking account, you may be able to access your funds and make transactions in several ways, such as:

 • Online and mobile banking